InvaHealth/InvaHealthDDdescriptors/README.md

 - <strong>mixed</strong>: when costs include at least (and without possibility to disentangle the specific proportion of) two of the previous categories;
 - <strong>unspecified</strong>: every management cost (in the <em>[Type_1_of_cost](#type_1_of_cost)</em> column) for which the exact nature of cost was not clearly defined
 - <strong>NA</strong>: every entry that has partly or fully associated with damage costs

+# **Management_present**

+Indicates if there is a management implemented to estimate the damage/loss cost if this entry.
+Indicate '<strong>no</strong>' if no management action was implemented; indicate 'type of management' (e.g. 'biosecurity', 'eradication', 'natural event', etc.) if there is one.

+# **Natural_present**

+Indicates if there is a change in natural conditions.
+Indicate '<strong>no</strong>' if there was no change in natural conditions; indicate 'type of natural change' (e.g. 'temperature increase', 'flooding', etc.) if there is one.

 # **Method_used_paper**